-Introduction to Algebraic Structures I Introduction to Algebraic Structures II (Use MAT472 only if enrolled in MAT462 last year.)
+MAT462(Spring) Introduction Introduction to Algebraic Structures I MAT472(Spring) Introduction to Algebraic Structures II (Use MAT472 only if enrolled in MAT462 last year.)
+Length: One Semester Credit: 0.50 Prerequisite: Multi-variable Calculus or Advanced Problem Solving or Number Theory and permission of the Instructor and Mathematics Operational Coordinator.

-Grade Level: Junior/Senior

-Length: One Semester

-Credit: 0.50

-Prerequisite: Multi-variable Calculus or Advanced Problem Solving or Number Theory and

-- permission of the Instructor and Mathematics Operational Coordinator.

 Algebraic Structures I and II are advanced course offerings for students working at a level beyond Calculus.
 One of the two course options described below will be chosen by the mathematics department to be taught each spring semester.
 Students taking the course for the first time should sign up for enrollment in Algebraic Structures I (MAT462).
-Students who have already received credit for course number MAT462 should sign up for enrollment in Algebraic Structures II (MAT472) after discussion with instructor or department coordinator.
+Students who have already received credit for course number MAT462 should sign up for enrollment in Algebraic Structures II (MAT472) after discussion with instructor or Mathematics Operational Coordinator.